JarrodLos/291Proj2/README.txt

 We did not collaborate with anyone else!

-To run: python3 main.py
+To run:
+Part 1: "python3 main.py" and select option "A"
+         or
+        "python3 buildDB.py"

+Part 2: "python3 main.py" and select option "B" to run queries

+NOTES:

+ Part 1
-NOTE: Part 1 was done through python, the code makes the calls to the OS where it is than processed using files instead of the terminal.
-They are organized by folder with the final index being in the "Index" folder.
+ - Was done through python, the code makes the calls to the OS referencing the original text files.
+These text files must be placed into      the "RawData" folder!

+ - Folders organize the steps taken in sorting, formatting and building the indexs from the text files.